Lucifer's Atoms is a physics-based construction game where players have to build and control objects to complete various challenges.

 |Speed||The maximum rotation speed, in revolutions per second.
 0 to make the motor act as a brake and apply force in the direction opposite to the rotation.|

-A thrust motor acts like a rocket, creating a force that pushes the link in the direction it's pointing.
-A link's direction is set when it's created – if a link is pointing the wrong way, you can delete and re-create it to point the other way.
+A thrust motor acts like a rocket, creating a force that propels the link forward.
 Thrust motors only work when assigned to links that are made from the rocket material.

 |Ease||A smoothing filter applied to a motor's input values.
 If an input instantaneously changes from 0 to its maximum extent, the ease value is the duration of this change, as seen by the motor, in seconds.
 0 for no smoothing.|